Minnesota Marijuana Distribution Laws

 Is It Legal To Sell Weed in Minnesota?

-How To Sell to Dispensaries in Minnesota?
+How To Sell to Dispensaries in Minnesota

 How To Get a Distribution License in Minnesota

 Cannabis distribution licenses usually allow holders to grow and process cannabis plants and supply them to dispensaries.
-Minnesota does not issue cannabis distribution licenses.
+Minnesota does not currently issue cannabis distribution licenses.

 Minnesota Marijuana Distribution Laws